brianr482/ng-modular-template/README.md

 ## Shared module

-Place here components, directives and pipes that you could use in whatever part of your application.
+Place here components, directives, pipes and interfaces that you could use in whatever part of your application.
 This is in order to apply the DRY principle.

+**Note**:
+Creating interfaces helps you to define the structure of the data you're going to be handling.

 ## Global aliases